 A123, whose automotive business supplies electric-car batteries to about a dozen customers, has facilities in the Michigan cities of Livonia and Romulus.

 The grid business focuses on energy generation, transmission and distribution while the commercial division develops products for industries such as telecommunications, industrial robotics and power tools, according to court papers.
 A123 works with the government on portable power solutions, unmanned aerial vehicles, pulsed power weapons as well as small energy cells for remote devices.

-The Waltham, Massachusetts-based battery maker filed for bankruptcy (AONEQ) in October after a previous deal with Wanxiang was scuttled amid congressional Republicans’ reluctance to allow its sale to a Chinese company.
+The Waltham, Massachusetts-based battery maker filed for bankruptcy (AONEQ:US) in October after a previous deal with Wanxiang was scuttled amid congressional Republicans’ reluctance to allow its sale to a Chinese company.

 “Given the important national security interests at stake, we expect a full review of the bankruptcy transaction by the Treasury Department,” U.S. Senator John Thune, a Republican from South Dakota, said Dec.
 10 in a joint statement with fellow Republican Charles Grassley of Iowa.